What is Support Base at Kings Ash Academy?

 - Who struggle to control their temper and / or have poor impulse control.

-How long will my child attend The Oasis Centre for?
+How long will my child attend Support Base for?

 The majority of children will have individual or group sessions once or twice weekly.
-A few of the children who attend the Oasis Centre, may benefit from an 8 or 12 week programme and their progress will be monitored weekly with the Oasis Centre staff, Pastoral Care Manager and the SENCO.
+A few of the children who attend the Support Base, may benefit from an 8 or 12 week programme and their progress will be monitored weekly with the Support Base staff, Pastoral Care Manager and the SENDCO.